Griffon26/taserver/README.md

     C:\Program Files (x86)\Python36\Scripts\pip install gevent
     ```

+8. Modify `dir` under the `[gameserver]` section in `data/gameserverlauncher.ini` to point to
+   the directory where your TribesAscend.exe is located.
+For instance:

+    ```
+    C:\Games\Tribes Ascend\Binaries\Win32
+    ```

-8. As administrator run `start_taserver_firewall.py` in the root of this repository.
+9. As administrator run `start_taserver_firewall.py` in the root of this repository.
 This is very
    important.
 This script will manage firewall rules to keep kicked players out and only allow
    logged in players on the game server.
 Without this script running you will not be able to get
    rid of hackers that are normally "unkickable".

-9. If the game server is running behind a router you'll need to forward ports 7778/UDP and
+10. If the game server is running behind a router you'll need to forward ports 7778/UDP and
    9002/UDP to the game server.

-10. Start the game server launcher by running the `start_game_server_launcher.py` script in the
+11. Start the game server launcher by running the `start_game_server_launcher.py` script in the
     root of this repository.

 Your server should now show up in the list for anyone connecting to the login server.